Skip to content

 This is the highest-leverage authoring rule in the brief.
 Catch it at the idea-formation stage and the student saves months.
 Miss it, and a months-long project is rejected on framing alone.

-JEI explicitly rejects manuscripts where the invention, method, or algorithm is the subject of the hypothesis.
-Pure CS, pure math, and data-mining are also out of scope.
+JEI explicitly rejects manuscripts where the invention, method, model, or algorithm is the subject of the hypothesis.
+Pure CS, pure math, pure statistics, theory-only work, descriptive research, discovery research, and data-mining are also out of scope.

 Reject framing